-- a.
-This institution will comply with the requirements set forth in 45 CFR 46.114 regarding cooperative research projects.
-When research covered by this assurance is conducted at or in cooperation with another entity, all provisions of this assurance remain in effect for that research.
-This institution may accept, for the purpose of meeting the IRB review requirements, the review of an IRB established under another assurance of compliance.
-Such acceptance must be in writing, and approved and signed by the corresponding official of the cooperating institutions.
-For those cases involving DHHS-funded projects, a copy of the signed agreement will be forwarded to the Office for Protection from Research Risks (OPRR). - b.
-This institution will make this assurance available to each individual conducting or reviewing research involving human subjects and to all concerned parties (i.e., principal investigators, department heads, clinical care staff, administrators, IRB members, participants, etc) a copy of this assurance and of any future revisions, with the exception of changes in IRB membership. - 5.
+- b.
+This institution will make this assurance available to each individual conducting or reviewing research involving human subjects and to all concerned parties (i.e., principal investigators, department heads, clinical care staff, administrators, IRB members, participants). - 5.
 This institution bears full responsibility for complying with all federal and local laws as they may relate to research covered by this assurance. - 6.
 This institution has established and will maintain an IRB in accordance with 45 CFR 46.
-The IRB will have the authority and responsibility to review, approve, disapprove, or require changes to research protocols involving human subjects. - 7.
-This institution will provide both meeting space and sufficient and adequately trained administrative and clerical staff to support all IRB activities. - 8.
-This institution encourages constructive communication among principal investigators, IRB members, other institutional officials, and human subjects in order to protect the rights and welfare of the subjects. - 9.
-This institution will maintain documentation of IRB activities as required by 45 CFR46.115. - 10.
-This institution will supervise all IRB activities, at least once a year, to insure that its practices and procedures -designed for protecting the rights and welfare of human subjects- are being effectively applied and are in compliance with the requirements of 45 CFR 46 and this assurance. - 11.
-This institution will comply with the policies set forth in 45 CFR 46 Subpart B, which provide additional protection for research, development, and related activities that involves fetuses, pregnant women, in vitro fertilization of human ova, and human in vitro fertilization. - 12.
-This institution will comply with the policies set forth in 45 CFR 46 Subpart C, which provide additional protection for biomedical and behavioral research that involves prisoners as subjects.

-13. This institution, in addition to complying with the requirements of 45 CFR 46 Subpart D, will consider additional protection when the research involves children, mentally disabled individuals, and other potentially vulnerable groups.
+The IRB will have the authority and responsibility to review, require changes, approve, disapprove, suspend, or terminate research protocols involving human subjects. - 7.
+This institution will provide sufficient and adequately trained administrative and clerical staff to support all IRB activities. - 8.
+This institution will provide both office and meeting space for compliance with the responsibilities of the IRB Director, members, and clerical staff.
+This includes, but is not limited to (a) meeting space with computer projection facilities, (b) office space with secured and fireproof file cabinets, (c) workspace for a secretary, IRB Director, (d) space to meet with researchers, and (e) adequate computer equipment and office resources. - 9.
+This institution will provide resources for the continuing development of IRB members and administrative and clerical staff such as: - a.
+Training on policies, procedures, guidelines and regulations of principles and legal rights of human research participants through conferences and webinars (on-site or on-line). - b.
+Acquisition of literature relevant to the responsibilities and functions of IRB members. - 10.
+This institution encourages constructive communication among principal investigators, IRB Director and members, other institutional officials, and human subjects in order to protect the rights and welfare of the subjects. - 11.
+This institution will maintain documentation of IRB activities as required by 45 CFR46.115 (IRB records). - 12.
+This institution will supervise all IRB activities, at least once a year, to insure that its practices and procedures -designed for protecting the rights and welfare of human subjects- are being effectively applied and are in compliance with the requirements of 45 CFR 46 and this assurance. - 13.
+This institution will comply with the policies set forth in Subpart B of 45 CFR 46 ("Additional Protections for Pregnant Women, Human Fetuses and Neonates Involved in Research"), which provide additional protections for pregnant women, human fetuses and neonates involved in research, and human in vitro fertilization. - 14.
+This institution will comply with the policies set forth in Subpart C of 45 CFR 46 ("Additional Protections Pertaining to Biomedical and Behavioral Research Involving Prisoners as Subject"), which provide additional protections for biomedical and behavioral research involving prisoners as subjects. - 15.
+This institution, in addition to complying with the requirements of Subpart D of 45 CFR 46 ("Additional Protections for Children Involved as Subjects in Research"), will consider additional protections for children as subjects of research. - 16.
+This institution will comply with all requirements, policies, and federal regulations set forth by HIPAA and FDA.